TwilioQuest/extension-docs/src/guide/maps.md

 1. In the Layers window on the top right of the Tiled editor, select a non-object layer (any layer with a grid icon).
 2. Below, in the Tilesets window, select the "TwilioQuestTilesets" tab.
 3. Click on a tile in the resulting window below the tab.
+4. On the toolbar above the grid, select the Stamp Brush (stamp-looking button).
-4. On the grid, in the middle of the editor, click on a square.
+5. On the grid, in the middle of the editor, click on a square.

 Ta-da!
 You've placed a tile in your level!
 Click on more squares to place more tiles.